github/opensource.guide/activities/citable-code/index.md

 By switching archiving on in Zenodo, we have set up a new webhook on our repository.
 Let's got and take a look at that now.

 Click the settings icon <span class="octicon octicon-tools"></span> and then click 'Webhooks &amp; Services' in the left-hand menu.
-If all has gone to plan then you should see something like in the screengrab below listing a new webhook configured to post to Zenodo.org.
+If all has gone to plan then you should see something like in the screengrab below listing a new webhook configured to post to Zenodo.

 ![webhooks](webhook-view.png)